bennomeier/epcalc/README.md

 The faint hope is that a simulation that projects the current data into the future may facilitate a stronger, faster response to the pandemic.

-The simulation uses a simple SEIR model.
+The simulation uses a simple SEIR model as implemented by Gabgoh.

-Now is not the time to question this model or that model, now is the time to accept the simple dynamics of the pandemic and act.

-Please feel free to reuse the code in this repository in whichever way you like.

 ---